Amanda-Zheng/xin.zheng.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Xin Zheng (Amanda), a final-year Ph.D. student in the Faculty of Information Technology at Monash University, Australia.
-I’m co-advised by Prof. Shirui Pan and Prof. Chunyang Chen.
-I received my Bachelor's and Master's degrees from Dalian University of Technology in 2017 and 2020, respectively.
+I’m Xin Zheng (Amanda), a lecturer (a.k.a Assistant Professor) in the School of Information and Communication Technology, Griffith University, Australia.
+I finish my Ph.D. degree in the Faculty of Information Technology at Monash University, Australia, and I received my Bachelor's and Master's degrees from Dalian University of Technology in 2017 and 2020, respectively.
 My research interests mainly lie in Graph Data-centric Machine Learning, Graph Neural Networks, Graph Neural Architecture Search.

 ## News！
+- [2024.01] One work has been accepted by ICLR-2024 "Online Gnn Evaluation Under Test-time Graph Distribution Shifts"!
+[Spotlight]
 - [2023.11] Invited to present the tutorial "Towards Data-centric Graph Machine Learning" in Australia Database Conference (ADC) 2023 in Melbourne, Australia.
 - [2023.09] Two works have been accepted by NeurIPS-2023!
-  - NeurIPS-2023 "Structure-free Graph Condensation: From Large-scale Graphs to Condensed Graph-free Data".
+  - [Spotlight] NeurIPS-2023 "Structure-free Graph Condensation: From Large-scale Graphs to Condensed Graph-free Data".
   - NeurIPS-2023 "GNNEvaluator: Evaluating GNN Performance On Unseen Graphs Without Labels".
 - [2023.09] New work arXiv "Towards Data-centric Graph Machine Learning: Review and Outlook".
 - [2023.02] One work has been accepted by WWW-2023 "Auto-HeG: Automated Graph Neural Network on Heterophilic Graphs"!
 - [2022.10] One work has been accepted by ICDM-2023 "Multi-Relational Graph Neural Architecture Search with Fine-grained Message Passing"!